reykjavik-university/2014-T-514-VEFT/Week05/Validation.md

 }
 ```

-This would then allow us to have a method in our service for creating a Lan model instance like this
+This would then allow us to have a method in our service for creating a LanguageViewModel instance like this

 ```c#
 ...